Force Majeure (Doro album): Background

-Trying to follow the positive American feedback of the previous Warlock album, the songs of Force Majeure are even more oriented to radio-friendly glam metal than to the European power metal of Doro's earlier works and include for the first time a cover, Procol Harum's famous "A Whiter Shade of Pale".

-The album sold quite well in Europe but had a limited success in the US, reaching number 154 on the Billboard 200.
+In an effort to build upon the favourable reception of the previous Warlock release in the American market, the songs on Force Majeure adopt a more radio-friendly glam metal style, diverging from the power metal influences characteristic of Doro’s earlier European work.
+The album also includes, for the first time, a cover version: "A Whiter Shade of Pale" by Procol Harum.
+While the album performed well in Europe, its success in the United States was more limited, peaking at number 154 on the Billboard 200.

 Critical reception

 Billboard reviewer described the music of this work as "metal rock with Pesch's intriguing voice surrounded by screaming guitars and pounding drums" and expressed an opinion that she could gain a lot of new fans with a little help from MTV and a good spot on a tour.